arunwagle/Covid-19-Crisis-Communication-Finance/README.md

 > Omni channel experience including Web, Mobile, Voice, SMS and Slack.

+> Roll out new content within hours by collaboration from business, content writers and technical teams.

 With this platform, financial institutions can provide easy access to information on (few examples)
 * Small Business Administration (SBA)
   * SBA Relief Availability